xiabai84/aliyun-ecs-ai-sandbox/README.md

 This is a automation script for building machine learning dev-environment on Alibaba Cloud, which is hosted in german region (Frankfurt am Main) by default setting.<br>

-I use Alibaba Cloud python sdk for creating ECS instance (Terraform do actually the same thing).
+In thi project I use Alibaba Cloud python sdk for creating ECS instance (actually Terraform can do the same thing).
 There is also a ansible-playbook for installing nvidia drivers and deep learning libs with GPU support.
-This guide assumes you will use Ubuntu 18.04, the playbook may need some editing if you're using other versions of ubuntu or linux...
+This guide assumes that you use Ubuntu 18.04, the playbook may need some editing if you're using other versions of ubuntu or linux...

 ### Deep Learning libraries